 Pedersen began his career as a performer at a very young age, appearing in productions across the country including performances in Mame (Patrick), Sound of Music (Rolf), My Fair Lady (Freddie), Hello Dolly (Cornelius), Oklahoma (Curly), Carousel (Billy), The Pirates of Penzance (Pirate King), and She Loves Me (Head Waiter) with numerous stock, regional, and national companies.
 Has been featured on stage with celebrated stage performers Ruby Keeler, Ethel Merman, George Rose and Vicki Lawrence.
 He received his undergraduate degree from Humboldt State University where he studied with James Stanard and Sheila Marks, and studied with Martial Singher at the Music Academy of the West and Eva Likova at the University of Michigan, where he did his graduate studies.
 In 1982, made his operatic debut with the Michigan Opera Theater and in a 10-year span sang with the Detroit Symphony, The June Opera Festival, The Santa Fe Chamber Music Festival on National Public Radio, WFNT Radio in Chicago and WQRX Radio in New York City.
 He has been a soloist with conductors Maurice Abravanel, Leonard Bernstein, Antal Dorati and Robert Shaw.
 He is a two time winner of the Musica Sacra Bach Competition, and was the recipient of two Artists Development Awards from the Puccini Foundation and the Bagby Foundation for the Musical Arts.

-Currently he is Head of the Music Theatre division of The Catholic University of America and the director of music at St. Paul's United Methodist Church in Kensington, MD.
+He recently retired as Head of the Music Theatre division of The Catholic University of America and currently serves as the director of music at St. Paul's United Methodist Church in Kensington, MD.